amfairley/nunisi/README.md

 **Password confirmation**<br>
 The signup form requires a confirmation of the password to prevent the user from making a typo.

+**Email login**<br>
+The site login requires the user's email address, since it is harder to recall a username.
+Since the website does not include any user to user interactions, usernames were deemed an unnecessary complication for users.

+**Logout page**<br>
+When logging out the user is redirected to a page to confirm log out, preventing the user from logging out accidentally.

 ### Future Security Implementations

 ## Future Development